Chicken Salna

 For The Curry

-Chicken – Bone-in skinless chicken pieces are the perfect choice for this chicken salna recipe.
-Bones add a lot of flavor to the curry but if you are not a bone-in chicken person, then use boneless chicken cubes.
+Chicken – Bone-in skinless chicken pieces are perfect for this chicken salna recipe.
+Bones add a lot of flavor to the curry, but if you are not a bone-in chicken person, use boneless chicken cubes.

-Spice Powders – Kashmiri red chilli powder and turmeric powder are the only two spice powders used in this curry.
+Spice Powders – Kashmiri red chili powder and turmeric powder are the only two spice powders used in this curry.

 Others – You will also need cooking oil, curry leaves, salt, onions, tomatoes, mint leaves, and cilantro (fresh coriander leaves).